Jean-Paul Rodrigue (2017), New York:

 intermediate locations in the global flows of passengers and freight.

+be used.
 In order to carry out the transfer and bundling of freight and passenger

 specific equipment and infrastructures are required.
 Differences in